RBVI/ChimeraX/docs/devel/tutorials/tutorial_tool.rst

 HTML-based
 ==========

+For developers who are experts in both developing HTML-based user input forms and in Javascript development, it may be easier to deploy an HTML-based graphical user interface.
+Other developers are strongly advised to create a Qt-based interface instead, as described in the preceding section.
+The Javascript communication between the HTML front end and Python back end is particularly challenging for non-experts.
-The :doc:`HTML-based tool example <tutorial_tool_html>`
-demonstrates developing a graphical interface whose layout is specified using HTML.
-This approach is likely easiest for developers who are fairly well versed in web development (including form handling and Javascript).
+That said, the :doc:`HTML-based tool example <tutorial_tool_html>` demonstrates developing a graphical interface whose layout is specified using HTML.
-For those not so familiar with HTML development, the :doc:`Qt-based example <tutorial_tool_qt>` may prove simpler.

 The :doc:`HTML example <tutorial_tool_html>` takes the commands developed earlier in the tutorial and creates a graphical